Learning to read 5: comprehension

 Reading your child books that are above their reading level exposes them to new words and ideas, which helps to develop their comprehension skills.
 When you read to your child, you also allow them to focus on comprehending meaning, without having to figure out the words themselves.

 Encourage your child to connect things from the story to events or people in their own life – this sharpens their focus and deepens their understanding of the text.
-Show your child how by sharing your own connections as you read aloud, for example ‘The soldiers in the book are getting ready for battle.
-Did you know your grandpa was a soldier in the army when he was a young man?’
+Show your child how by sharing your own connections as you read aloud.

 Use your home language